There’s no downside to renewing early—you can even carry over the remaining time

 Why Do SSL Certificates Expire?

-Let’s start with looking at why you need to renew SSL at all.
+Let’s start with looking at why you need to renew SSL certificate at all.
 It’s a valid question and probably the one we get asked most frequently.
 No, this isn’t part of some scam to keep you paying.
 If the Certificate Authorities (CAs) that issue SSL wanted to keep you paying then SSL would become a monthly service and you’d be paying every month, anyway.

 No, expiration actually has very little to do with economics.
 It comes down to two things, really.
 One is a proliferation of new technology and upgrades and the other stems from the need to keep up to date information for validation purposes.

 As far as proliferating new technology and upgrades, it makes a lot of sense that in order to keep customers up to date with most secure hashing algorithms and encryption strengths possible that you would occasionally need to upgrade.
 Unfortunately, if certificates didn’t expire many people never would.
 This would make the entire internet less safe and undermine people’s faith in encryption.
 By making sure certificates expire at least every two years you can ensure that everyone is keeping their implementations at least somewhat up to date.
 In just the past years the SSL industry has deprecated SHA-1, that wouldn’t be possible without certificate expiration.

 The other reason is just as practical.
 As with any other form of identification, you occasionally have to check in to provide up to date identifying information.
 Driver’s licenses expire, passports expire—it’s normal.
 Thought SSL is typically discussed in terms of the encryption it provides, it serves a second, less-advertised function: authentication.
 SSL certificates display identifying information about the proprietor of the website you’re visiting.
 In order for CAs to continue to supply this identifying information, they need to occasionally verify that it’s still accurate.
 Hence, expiration.